camenpihor/website/README.md

   - nature identification page
   - rogue sky add light pollution layer
     - https://blog.mapbox.com/mapping-the-lights-of-the-night-bd32d5a1bdf8
-  - rogue sky add moonrise time
   - add report a bug feature
+  - rogue sky: add weather to calendar
   - rogue sky: report the max cloud cover from like 6pm to midnight each day

 - new pages